-Normally, most hospital birth centers welcome moms-to-be to tour their facilities well-before baby is on the way.
+Normally, most hospital birth centers welcome moms-to-be to tour their facilities well before baby is due.
 Those in-person tours are on hold for now, but many hospitals and birth centers – including HealthPartners – offer virtual tours.

 Find a birth center designed with you in mind